amabdallah/WaM-DaM/README.md

 Water Management Data Model (WaM-DaM) is an information model that is proposed to synthesize and integrate Fragmented and inconsistent water resources management data.
 The information model aimes to help scientists and water managers organize, query, and interpret their disparate and diverse data to save time plus facilitate modeling.

+This work is part of a large cyberinfrastructure project [(CI-WATER)](http://ci-water.org/) to advance water resources modeling that involves Utah State University, Brigham Young University, University of Utah and University of Wyoming.

 Check out WaM-DaM documentation and development at the GitHub Wiki

 Check out the current WaM-DaM logical data model [schema](http://amabdallah.github.io/WaM-DaM1.0/